Blog

 Sharp County, Arkansas is in USDA Hardiness Zone 7b.
 The average last spring frost is March 26 and first fall frost is November 2.

-Sharp County County sits in USDA Zone 7b.
+Sharp County sits in USDA Zone 7b.
 Foxglove grows reliably in zones 3a through 9a, so it's a good fit here.

-Can Foxglove grow in Sharp County County's climate?
+Can Foxglove grow in Sharp County's climate?

 🌱